sixth-sensei/sixth-sensei.github.io/posts/thm/posts/Lian_Yu.md

 ![ftp_login](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/1cf967cd-4ac1-40a9-b8c0-38c486d83868)

-voila 🤓! the first service gave in, walked around the ftp directory to see what i can find.
+voila 🤓! the first service gave in, navigated around the ftp directory to see what i can find.
 Downloaded all the files in the directory and found possible ssh username **slade** in the `.other_user` file.
-Found one of the images in the directory to have an embedded file; extracting with stegseek, I got a zip file `ss.zip` and in it a file named shado containing `M3tahuman` which seems like the ssh password.
+Found one of the images `aa.jpg` in the directory to have an embedded file; extracting with stegseek, I got a zip file `ss.zip` and in it a file named **shado** containing `M3tahuman` which seems like the ssh password.

 ![stegseek](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/377039b4-6d6c-47fe-b7cb-e3da4ec3c387)